IBM-Cloud/appid-samples/appid-liberty-docker/README.md

 ## Configuring the sample

 You should now have the CLIs installed, a lite cluster, and an image repository namespace in IBM Cloud Container Registry.
 The following steps assume that you are using the default cluster namespace.

-Pro tip: Don't confuse the image repository namespace and the cluster namespace.
+**Pro tip**: Don't confuse the image repository namespace and the cluster namespace.
 They are different namespaces.

-Pro tip: To use a different cluster namespace, add the *--namespace=* parameter to the kubectl commands.
+**Pro tip**: To use a different cluster namespace, add the *--namespace=* parameter to the kubectl commands.

 1. In your terminal, log in to IBM Cloud.